Comparative Prime Number Theory

 We will use Mentimeter during the EDI sessions on Thursday and Friday to allow participants to submit feedback and questions anonymously.
 No preparation is needed—there will be a code to enter at the beginning of those sessions.

-The custom CPNTS map shows the main locations of the event and several nearby dining options.
+Main locations of the event and several nearby dining options are shown in the custom CPNTS map.
 You can also access a searchable map of the main UBC campus.

 The symposium's coffee breaks will include light snacks.
 UBC's food services page has a list of eating establishments on campus, as well as a more detailed food services map.